arbertrary/decker-time-capsule/resource/tutorial/02-syntax-deck.md

 # Fragments

-Fragment blocks of content will appear only if you continue clicking.
+Fragmented blocks will appear only if you continue clicking.

 ## Question {.question}